Key Points

 Words can convey different meanings.
 Where possible and appropriate, use a visual to define things along with the method of how you will measure and make a decision.

 The best way to test whether your operational definition makes sense is to run it by someone unfamiliar with the subject.
-If they understand what you mean, then your definition is probably stated in a clear manner.
+If they understand what you mean, then your definition is probably stated clearly.

 An operational definition is a clearly defined description of some characteristic.
 It should be specific and describe not only what you are measuring but how.
 Your operational definition needs to be agreed upon by the other party, whether that’s your customer or an internal function of your organization.
-You want everyone defining, measuring, and interpreting things the same way.
+You want everyone to define, measure, and interpret things the same way.

 About the Author